 Now area Catholics can head to Local Burger Co. in Bay Shore on Fridays during Lent and leave with a clear conscience.

-Fish Fry Fridays started earlier this month at Local Burger, where they’ve been serving up hand-breaded catfish sandwiches capped with slaw, pickles, lettuce and creole mayo.
+Fish Fry Fridays started in March at Local Burger, where they’ve been serving up hand-breaded catfish sandwiches capped with slaw, pickles, lettuce and creole mayo.

 It was during Local Burger’s latest monthly Burger Lab brainstorming session that the crew discussed how to prevent a Friday drop-off in busines during Lent.